 5. Clothing Should Be Clean and Pressed

-Have you considered the aesthetic of your clothing?
+Have you considered the aesthetics of your clothing?
 Once they are fitted on you, how will they look?
 Take a trip to the dry cleaners and let them take care of your outfit.
 It will come out cleaner, fresher and straighter than ever.
 You don’t want to wear a shirt with fold lines or wrinkles, right?